London Calling (song): Artwork

 Continuing the theme of the retro Elvis Presley-inspired London Calling LP cover, the single sleeve (front and back) is based on old Columbia 78 rpm sleeves.
 The cover artwork was designed by Ray Lowry and is identical to the Columbia sleeve but with the blank 78 covers from the original changed to classic rock and punk LP sleeves.
-From left to right they are, the Beatles' debut Please Please Me, Never Mind the Bollocks, Here's the Sex Pistols, The Rolling Stones' debut, The Clashs debut, Bob Dylan's Highway 61 Revisited and the Elvis Presley debut LP.
+From left to right they are: the Beatles' debut, Please Please Me; Never Mind the Bollocks, Here's the Sex Pistols; the Rolling Stones' debut album, The Rolling Stones; the Clash's debut album, The Clash; Bob Dylan's Highway 61 Revisited; and Presley's debut LP, Elvis Presley.

 Reissues

 The single has several issues, all with different covers.
 Four are from 1979 (catalogue number: 8087; S CBS 8087; 128087; S CBS 8087).
 In 1988, a special limited edition boxed set was released, containing three tracks, "London Calling" on side one, "Brand New Cadillac" and "Rudie Can't Fail" on side two, a poster and two badges (catalogue number: CLASH B2).
-Two were released by CBS Records in 1991 (catalogue number: 656946; 31-656946-22) both with "Brand New Cadillac" on the B-side, the second one has an additional track on side two "Return to Brixton (Jeremy Healy 7" Remix)" (see the table below).
+Two were released by CBS Records in 1991 (catalogue number: 656946; 31-656946-22), both with "Brand New Cadillac" on the B-side; the second one has an additional track on side two "Return to Brixton (Jeremy Healy 7" Remix)" (see the table below).

 In 2012, on the occasion of the International Record Store Day, a limited edition 7" was released, with a new mix of the song by Mick Jones, and an instrumental version on the B-side.